Optimal investment with insider information using Skorokhod & Russo-Vallois integration: Anticipative Portfolio Optimization (APO)

-As an example, we perform a numerical comparison written in Matlab software of $V_T^{\pi^*}$ under Skorokhod and forward integration with the market parameters $\mu = .03$, $r = .02$ and $\sigma = .30$, and $T=1$ to simplify the computations.
+As an example, we perform a numerical comparison written in Matlab software of $V_T^{\pi^*}$ under Skorokhod and Russo-Vallois forward integration with the market parameters $\mu = .03$, $r = .02$, $\sigma = .30$, and $T=1$ to simplify the computations.

-In Figure~\ref{Fig.Value}, we show $V_{T}^{\pi^*}$ with respect to $b$ in the interval $[{-\theta T}, -\theta T + \sigma T]$ under Skorokhod (blue line) and forward integration (red line).
-We also represent the investment of an honest trader (yellow line) without anticipative information, which value is constant with respect to $b$, and the safe investment (purple line), under the risk-free rate, which is also constant with respect to $b$.
+In Figure~\ref{Fig.Value}, we show $V_{T}^{\pi^*}$ with respect to $b$ in the interval $[{-\theta T}, -\theta T + \sigma T]$ under Skorokhod (blue line) and Russo-Vallois forward integration (red line).
+We also represent the investment of an honest trader (yellow line) without anticipating information, which value is constant with respect to $b$, and the safe investment (purple line), under the risk-free rate, which is also constant with respect to $b$.

-We have been using $b$ as a constant.
-If we considered $b$ as a Gaussian random variable, the value of the problem is a random variable depending on $b$.
-In this sense, we interpret the previous results as the conditional expectation of the insider wealth given $b$: $V_{T}^{\pi^*}(b) = \mathbb{E}( \log X_T | b)$.
-Then, we can obtain the unconditional expectation by integrating the conditional one in the domain of $b$.
+So far, we have been assuming the constancy of $b$.
+If we considered $b$ as a Gaussian random variable (herein assumed to be independent of the Brownian motion), the value of the problem would become a random variable depending on $b$.
+In this sense, we can interpret the previous results as the conditional expectation of the insider utility given some fixed $b=\bar{b}$: $V_{T}^{\pi^*}(\bar{b}) = \mathbb{E}( \log (X_T/X_0) | b= \bar{b})$.
+Then, if we no longer assume a fixed value of $b$, we can obtain the unconditional expectation by integrating the conditional expectation over the domain of $b$, due to its independence of Brownian motion.

 We have performed the computation of the unconditional expectation numerically, which is the value of the problem taking into account all the possible values of $b$.
 In Figure~\ref{Fig.Normal}, we plot $V_{T}^{\pi^*}(b) \mathbb{P}(b)$ to visualize the area under this curve, that represents the integral for the unconditional expectation $V_{T}^{\pi^*}$ .
-We see that the curve of $V_{T}^{\pi^*}(b) \mathbb{P}(b)$ under Skorokhod integration is above the one under the forward scheme, and therefore the integral of this value is bigger under the Skorokhod scheme.
+We see that the Skorokhod curve of $V_{T}^{\pi^*}(b) \mathbb{P}(b)$ is above the Russo Vallois forward one, and therefore, the integral of the value of the problem is bigger under the Skorokhod scheme.
 We have assumed that $b \sim N(0,T)$ and have taken $T=1$.

 Finally, we show the expressions of the unconditional expectations under forward and Skorokhod integration and under the assumption that $b$ is a Gaussian random variable.
 For the forward scheme, we find that